ovh/docs/pages/cloud/dedicated/pfSense_bridging/guide.en-asia.md

 ![pfSense setup 2](images/pfsense-vm-6.png){.thumbnail}

-Next step is choosing which interface will be your `WAN` and which will be you `LAN`.
+Next step is choosing which interface will be your `WAN` and which will be your `LAN`.
 We’ll be able to see which should be the `WAN` by seeing that it has the `virtual MAC address` that was created in the OVHCloud control panel.

 ![pfSense setup 3](images/pfsense-vm-7.png){.thumbnail}

 ![pfSense setup 4](images/pfsense-vm-8.png){.thumbnail}

 This example we chose `vtnet0` as our `WAN` and `vtnet1` as our `LAN`.
-After this step, pfSense will ask if you’d like to proceed and confirm which interface is `WAN` and `LAN.` After confirming, it’ll automatically configure `192.168.1.1` on it’s `LAN` interface.
+After this step, pfSense will ask if you’d like to proceed and confirm which interface is `WAN` and `LAN.` After confirming, it’ll automatically configure `192.168.1.1` on its `LAN` interface.

 ### The pfSense web GUI